 'Present' means physically present in Great Britain.
 Some people may be treated as being in Great Britain while abroad, eg members of the armed forces.
 The past presence test does not apply to people recognised as refugees and their families.
 There are other exceptions, such as for certain people who have not been present in Great Britain for long enough, but who have lived in the EU, or several other countries Britain has agreements with.
 However, the rules in this area can be complicated.
-If you're unsure whether you meet the eligibility criteria of the presence test, you can seek specialist help from your local Citizens Advice: <a href="citizensadvice.org.uk/about-us/contact-us/c
+If you're unsure whether you meet the eligibility criteria of the presence test, you can seek specialist help from your local Citizens Advice: citizensadvice.org.uk/aboutus/contact-us/contact-us The AIRE Centre can also provide advice on individual rights in Europe and can be contacted on 020 7831 4276 or by email at info@airecentre.org